 A Good Story

 The next day I get a call.
 The press release we’d written had also written a check my friend couldn’t cash.
-He’d announced a live-streamed Q&A with Samsonov, and need help.
+He’d announced a live-streamed Q&A with Samsonov, and needed help.
 It was an unplanned adventure that went astray of all expectations I had.
 The day of the shoot, the ideas incubated at an insane speed.

 With no clear plan, differing expectations, personalities, and goals from various involved parties meant production was a little wild.
 What I thought would be a live stream in the style of the NY Times Live Illustration series.
 Became a request for an early 90s Oprah style walk-through the museum, that sounded like a walking shot from The West Wing.